 Codiene and Paracetemol for pain relief.

 I had been fed in the hospital, so pretty much went straight to bed after returning home.
 On reaching the bedroom, I had uncontrollable shivering until I got into bed.
-Too tired to sleep, so drifted in and out of sleep watching Steve Coogan and Rob Brydon’s Trip to Spain.
+Too tired to sleep, so drifted in and out of conciousness watching Steve Coogan and Rob Brydon’s Trip to Spain.
 Mrs JohnMIOSH slept with the daughter.
 In and out of AF throughout the day.